Decawave/uwb-apps/apps/streaming/README.md

 1. Flash tx/rx_stream apps

 In this example the tx_stream streams transmits a buffer at 3.9Mbps to the rx_stream.
 The rx_stream is the designated clock master.
-The example also enables bleprph package so stats information can be view through AdaFruit Mynewt Manager App.
+The example also enables bleprph package so stats information can be view through AdaFruit Mynewt Manager App or in the CLI.

 ```no-highlight